-Small and medium-sized enterprises (SMEs) are an engine of growth in the UK, employing 60% of the private sector workforce(2) and contributing 50% of UK GDP.(3)(3) But because of poor information, many small businesses
+Small and medium-sized enterprises (SMEs) are an engine of growth in the UK, employing 60% of the private sector workforce(2) and contributing 50% of UK GDP.(3)(3) But because of poor information, many small businesses struggle to access the finance they need.
+Increasingly the assets that companies are seeking to borrow against are intangible - for example their reputation or existing customer base - rather than physical.
+Survey evidence suggests that more than 50% of SMEs(4) consider only one provider when seeking a loan and 6 in 10(5) of those who would like to borrow resort to personal funds rather than corporate finance.

-(1) The Economist (11 April 2019).
+The Economist (11 April 2019).

-(2) Federation of Small Businesses
+^{(2) &}lt;u>Federation of Small Businesses.
 (3) European Commission SBA Fact Sheet (2018).